Methodology

 Contractors who fail re-verification are paused from search results immediately.
 We notify the contractor and give them 14 days to resolve before permanent removal.

-Find a Vetted Pro Near YouAre you a contractor?
-Apply to be vetted
+Browse the directoryAre you a contractor?
+Apply to be verified